Become a WRV volunteer leader!

 Our volunteers include those with certified training in first aid, first responders, EMTs, RNs, doctors, and others.
 WRV (or the land management agency) provides stocked medical kits, the risk assessment and emergency response plan, and radios for quick response in the event of an incident.

 During a project, the agency contact is the primary point of contact with the sponsor agency.
 The Agency Contact is normally a staff person employed by the sponsoring agency.
-The Agency Contact communicates the desires of agency to the project team, negotiates the project scope, and coordinates the provision of agency services necessary for the implementation of the project.
+The Agency Contact communicates the desires of the agency to the project team, negotiates the project scope, and coordinates the provision of agency services necessary for the implementation of the project.
 More info

 The WRV Staff Liaison (WSL, pronounced “whistle”) is a staff position.
 On each project, the WSL supports the project leader and project team so they have a positive and successful volunteer experience that contributes to WRV’s organizational mission and goals.